aklom/GetMeMyWeather/README.md

 Bored of having to enter your city name on Google to see if you have to take your umberella out or not ? :umbrella:

-<b>Get me my weather</b> automatically detects your browser's location and displays the weather outside, in a fancy and easy to read interface.
+<b>GetMeMyWeather</b> automatically detects your browser's location and displays the weather outside, in a fancy and easy to read interface.
 You can even check the sunrise and sunset times to no longer miss anyone of them! :sunrise:

 <p align="center">